City Pages Best of the Twin Cities, 2017: Best Book (Nonfiction)

 Pioneer Press, recommended spring reads

 John Bacich’s “Skidrow,” a 30-minute film, remains the grittiest and most powerful record of Minneapolis’ Gateway District.
 It grew out of his documentary impulse, and awareness that this place would soon be gone.
 He shot the film in the late 1950s and early 1960s on a Bell & Howell 16 mm movie camera, in color, but with no sound.
 It probably would have remained obscure but for a serendipitous meeting between Bacich and Jerome Liebling, the legendary documentary photographer and filmmaker who at the time taught at the University of Minnesota.
 Liebling’s students, most notably Rod Lazorik, shot additional footage and edited it into a half-hour reel.
 Bacich added his voiceover in the mid-1980s.
 Newly digitized from the original film by Thor Anderson at Saving Tape, this version of the video offers vivid colors and sharper images that help bring this remarkable era back to life.
-Note: This film has some graphic images.
+Note: After many years on the site, YouTube has decided the film should now be restricted to viewers 18 and over.
+It is graphic, no question.
+But it can’t be embedded on this site any more, so click here to watch it on YouTube.

 To arrange a reading or appearance: